Camille-Bernadas/Camille-Bernadas/README.md

 ### Video Games, Music
 Check out my website, [www.camillebernadas.com](https://www.camillebernadas.com), for more info.
 ### RPG
-Very active in a RolePlaying Game association, where I play (and sometimes am the GameMaster) and manage part of the Discord and overall online presence.
-Check it out on [Facebook](https://www.facebook.com/LeSceauADes).
+Very active in a RolePlaying Game association, where I play (and sometimes am the GameMaster) and manage most of the Discord server.
+I'm coding a bot using the Disnake library to help me out.
+Check us out on [Facebook](https://www.facebook.com/LeSceauADes).

 ## More info